PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 3. Then you can setup the public and private channels.
 The default public channel is called “LongFast”.
 Its encryption key is AQ==.
 This key is known to everyone.

-Later in the slides I will show how to connect to the Bitcoin Conference Channels we have setup.
-Also this presentation will be available to download for reference.

 ---

 #### Slide 15